dzackgarza/Qual-Review-and-Solutions/Real Analysis/Review Doc/sections/1_Basics.md

     **Negating**: find an $x$ which depends on $n$ for which the norm is bounded below.

-Lemma (Baby Commuting Limits with Integrals)
+Lemma (Uniform Limits Commute with Integrals)
 : If $f_n \to f$ uniformly, then $\int f_n = \int f$.

 Lemma (Uniform Convergence and Derivatives)
 : If $f_n' \to g$ uniformly for some $g$ and $f_n \to f$ pointwise (or at least at one point), then $g = f'$.

-Lemma (Uniform Convergence of Series)
+Lemma (Uniform Convergence of Series of Numbers)
 : If $f_n(x) \leq M_n$ **for a fixed $x$** where $\sum M_n < \infty$, then the series $f(x) = \sum f_n(x)$ converges pointwise.

 Lemma (Small Tails for Series of Functions)